hanisimo/covid_fighters/README.md

 has been developed based on the published repository on https://github.com/amugofjava/dash_run

 #### Running the game
-- Clone the repo with: git clone https://github.com/hanisimo/covid_fighters.git
+- Clone the repo with: git clone https://github.com/hanisimo/space_fighters.git
-- Change to the "covid_fighters" directory and then execute: Flutter run
+- Change to the "space_fighters" directory and then execute: Flutter run

 #### Playing the game
 Swipe left and right to move your team member.
-Tap to throw a antivirus.
-If an on of the COVID-19 virus manages to reach the ground or peck the Fighter, the game ends.
+Tap to throw a rocket 🚀.
+If an on of the stars ✨⭐️✨ manages to reach the ground or peck the Space Fighter, the game ends.

 #### Screenshots
 ![Gameplay](screenshots/Screenshot_01.gif)